 If you are ready to plan your castle adventure, the best time to plan it would be during the months of April, May, June, July and then September to November.
 The time to avoid would be the month of August as the temperatures go high and the crowd go even higher due to the imposed summer holidays in France and in Europe.

 The best way to get around is to rent a car as no bus easily connect all the sites together.
 You will be able to make a huge economy of time this way.
-Another option is taking the trains.
-The SNCF website gives you the best available options with price comparaisons.
-Still, you have to keep in mind that the trains in France are not always reliable!

 If you are a cyclist, or a cyclist in becoming, you might have already heard about “La Loire à Velo”!
 This incredible 900-kilometer bike route winds its way along France’s longest river, offering breathtaking views of the Loire Valley’s stunning landscapes.
 So if the car or the train are not an option, consider a bike rental!

 The same trip the best places to base would be Blois, Orleans or Tours.
 These are cute towns located at close distances to castles.
 The best choice in my opinion is Blois.
+Here is a map to help you find your stay.
+It is showing the best hotels around these 3 bases.

 Conclusion